alimirzazadeh/wolfGANg/gpu_cluster_acess.md

 This document is a step by step guide on how to access the GPUs on the PACE CoC-ICE (College of Computing Instructional Cluster Environment).

 **STEP 1:**
-- Make sure you are connected to either eduroam or Georgia Tech VPN (link for VPN : https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026837).\
+- Make sure you are connected to either eduroam or Georgia Tech VPN (link for VPN : https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026837).<br/>

 **STEP 2:**
 - ssh into the head node of the cluster using the command : ssh <username>@coc-ice.pace.gatech.edu
 - Enter the password to your Georgia Tech account when prompted
 - Each user is allocated a storage quota of 15GB (You can request for extra storage based on need).
-Check your storage quota using pace-quota.\
+Check your storage quota using pace-quota.<br/>

 **STEP 3:**
 - Once you're in your head node, you can copy data to/from coc-ice using scp or rsync, check out the various modules that are pre-installed in the server, etc.